jarmyo/reposUpdater/README.md

 This tool check for changes in a json file on the ftp server, download request files fron a certain site, copy to local folder, make registry entries (to make it visible on control panel Programs) and launch new files.

 ### Usage
-Only replace all params on 'common' class: compile and distribute.
+Only replace all params on (https://github.com/jarmyo/reposUpdater/blob/main/ReposUpdate/Common.cs)['common'] class: compile and distribute.
 You can change the icon, the description, etc.

 ## Contributing